 Arrive in Montreal and transfer to your hotel.
-Enjoy free time to relax or explore the city independently, with our staff available at the A&K hospitality desk to assist with arrangements and reservations.
-Tonight, gather with your A&K Expedition Team for a welcome cocktail reception and dinner to celebrate the start of your adventure.
+Enjoy time at leisure to relax or explore the city independently, with our staff available at the A&K hospitality desk to assist with arrangements.
+Gather tonight with your A&K Expedition Team for a welcome dinner, and introduction to your cruise’s AKP art auction.

 Montreal | Dynamic French-English City

 Today, explore this modern Canadian city with a choice of engaging tours.
 Choose a panoramic city tour, beginning with a guided visit of Notre-Dame Basilica, then pausing at the scenic summit of Mount Royal and sampling the city’s fabled bagels.
 You may opt instead to explore multicultural Old Montreal, enjoying those same beautiful vistas at Mount Royal before proceeding to Little Italy and its open-air Jean Talon Market.
 As an alternative, explore Old Montreal on foot, learning about its French and English heritage; see Jacques-Cartier Square, Place d’Armes and Saint Jacques Street with its notable Victorian architecture.
 As another option, you may take a guided walking tour through the city’s downtown, traversing its “Underground City,” Sainte Catherine Street and Quartier des Spectacles, the city’s premier entertainment district.

 Kangerlussuaq | Edge of Indlandsis